Sowing Guide

 Outdoor Sowing

-2. Allow seedlings to grow until they are a few centimetres tall.
-Thin them to a spacing of 10 cm (4 inches) apart to provide room for spreading and healthy growth.
+5. Once seedlings emerge, thin them to 10 cm (4 inches) apart to allow room for growth.

 Caring for Golden Purslane Plants

 • Watering: Purslane is drought-tolerant but will produce more succulent leaves when the soil is kept moderately moist.
-Avoid overwatering, especially in poorly draining soil.
+Avoid overwatering, especially in heavy or poorly draining soil.

-• Sunlight: Place plants in full sunlight for the best growth and flavour development.
+• Sunlight: Requires full sun for the best growth and flavour development.

 • Maintenance: Golden Purslane spreads readily, so keep it contained in designated areas to prevent it from overtaking other plants.